HISTORY OF BLACK FRIDAY

 In 1941 Congress officially made Thanksgiving the 4th Thursday in November.
 Though procrastinators usually make the shopping days immediate before Christmas the most profitable, Black Friday is certainly one of the busiest shopping days of the year.
 Below are some helpful definitions for specific holiday terms used during this time of year:

 - Black Friday: a shopping holiday that begins earlier each year, once beginning at 7 am and now at 4 am (or even midnight), on the Friday following Thanksgiving.
 Starting in 2013 it slipped into Thanksgiving Day.
 This year, Target stores started it at 6 pm the night before.
 At one time this was the official opening of the Christmas shopping season, given its name due to the belief that retailers would now be “in the black” (profitable) as opposed to “in the red” (losses), both historical accounting terms.
 However, this particular connotation of Black Friday did not arrive until the 1980s.
-The opening day phenomena of Christmas decorations is now being eroded by Christmas Creep.
+The opening day phenomenon of Christmas decorations is now being eroded by Christmas Creep.

 - Christmas Creep: as written previously is the tendency of retailers to introduce the beginning of the Christmas shopping season along with attendant decorations and music earlier in the year to drive consumer behavior.
 Once occurring around Thanksgiving, it is now concurrent before Halloween.